 When the wireless devices are not in use, always store them nearby your computer.

-There is no magic formula for improving the battery life of a wireless keyboard and mouse drastically but keeping these tips in minds will surely help you to improve the same to some extent.
+There is no magic formula for improving the battery life of a wireless keyboard and mouse drastically but keeping these tips in mind will surely help you to improve the same to some extent.

-These Tips to Conserve Battery Power and Extend or Prolong Battery Life in Windows may also interest you.
+These tips to Conserve Battery Power and Extend or Prolong Battery Life in Windows may also interest you.